-Amanda is a high-tough agent known for her unmatched devotion to her clients.
+Amanda is a high-touch agent known for her unmatched devotion to her clients.
 She earns the respect of her clients by working tirelessly on their behalf.
-Amanda recognizes the value and trust her clients place in her and strives to exceed their expectations.
+Amanda recognizes the value and trust her client's place in her and strives to exceed their expectations.

 Throughout her twenty-year career of teaching skiing and snowboarding, Amanda has mastered adaptability.
 This adaptability makes catering to you a seamless and natural process.